Manuelaio/uncoverappLib/inst/extdata/intro.md

 /home/user/bam/smaple3.bam
 ```

 While all inputs are loading, a progress bar appears during processing phase.
-Output generation will fail if there are incorrect HGNC official gene names in list.
+unCOVERApp input file generation fails if incorrect gene names are specified.
-An unrecognized gene name(s) table  will be displayed.
+An unrecognized gene name(s) table is displayed if such a case occurs.

 Below is a snippet of bed file output of **Preprocessing**
 unCOVERApp.
-Users could find the example file [here](https://github.com/Manuelaio/unCOVERApp/blob/master/script/POLG.example.bed)

 ```{r}